coal2nuclear.com nuclearoil.com Global Warming, Water, and Energy solutions for decision makers.

 Mass producing the pebble bed reactor builders and operators.

-(Below) The HTR-10 Pebble Bed Building at China's Tsinghua University
+(Below) The HTR-10 Pebble Bed Building at

-Video about China's pebble bed reactor produced by Australians.
-Click "Windows Media" when you get there. http://www.abc.net.au/catalyst/stories/s1854362.htm
+China's pebble bed reactor produced by Australians.
+Click "Windows

-We could have converted all our coal-burning power plants to pebble beds in the same time as we've been in Iraq.
+We could have repowered all our coal-burning power plants to pebble beds in the same time as we've been in Iraq.
 The war in Iraq has dragged on longer than United States' participation in World War II.
 During the time WWII took, the United States alone built 3,200,000 (that's three million, two hundred thousand, folks!) military vehicles - from Jeeps to tanks to 80 aircraft carriers and thousands of support vessels along with training over 5 million fighting men.
 That's a hell of a lot of steel and muscle.
 Realize also the Russians, Brits, Japanese and Germans combined more than matched us.
 Don't ever try to tell anyone who knows a little WWII history that the entire world combined can't build, make pebbles, and train operators, for perhaps 20,000 pebble bed reactors worldwide in the same time period.
 Don't forget we did the entire Manhattan Project in less than 5 years. http://en.wikipedia.org/wiki/Manhattan_Project

 Today, most reactor operators are trained like airplane pilots on reactor-simulating computers that duplicate the actual reactor control room computers.
 There are perhaps six things a conventional PWR reactor operator needs to keep in mind when operating a reactor in "cruise" mode.
 I haven't the foggiest notion of what, if anything, is needed to "cruise" a pebble bed.
 Simulators have proven to be an effective way to train airplane pilots since before WWII.
 Almost every country has at least a national airline, so almost every country knows how to make this type of training happen quickly.

-For example: http://www.microsimtech.com/ PC-based Advanced Boiling Water Reactor (and others) Nuclear Power Plant Simulator for Microsoft Windows XPYou can download a demo from this web site and take a test drive of your favorite type of reactor.
+For example: http://www.microsimtech.com/ PC-based Advanced Boiling Water Reactor (and others) Nuclear Power Plant Simulator for Microsoft Windows XP.
+You can download a demo from this web site and take a test drive of your favorite type of reactor.
 Available: PCTRAN Personal Computer Transient Analyzer - ABWR Advanced Boiling Water Reactor - ARS Advanced Reactor Simulators - SFP Spent Fuel Pool Accident Simulator - AP1000 Westinghouse AP1000 PWR (Pressurized Water Reactor) - Areva EPR Generation III-Plus PWR EPR - TRIGA Experimental Pool Reactor Simulator

 Also: